jbcoe/value_types/DRAFT.md

     6.3.
 Otherwise, if `alloc == other.alloc` is `true`, swaps the owned objects in `*this` and `other`; the owned object in `other`, if any, is then destroyed using `allocator_traits<Allocator>::destroy` and then the storage is deallocated.

     6.4.
-Otherwise constructs a new owned object with the owned object `other` as the argument as an rvalue, using either the allocator in `*this` or the allocator in `other` if the allocator needs updating.
+Otherwise constructs a new owned object with the owned object of `other` as the argument as an rvalue, using either the allocator in `*this` or the allocator in `other` if the allocator needs updating.

     6.5.
 The previously owned object in `*this`, if any, is destroyed using `allocator_traits<Allocator>::destroy` and then the storage is deallocated.